ceramicnetwork/docs/docs/protocol/streams/uri-scheme.md

 ---

-EventIDs extend StreamIDs to reference a specific event in a specific stream.
+EventIds extend StreamIds to reference a specific event in a specific stream.
 Additional bytes are added to the end of a StreamId.
 If it represents the genesis event the zero byte is added (`0x00`) otherwise the CID that represents the event is added.

-EventIDs are defined as
+EventIds are defined as

 ```html
 <streamid> ::= <multibase-prefix><multicodec-streamid><stream-type>